Scalar-induced gravitational wave from domain wall perturbation: GW from perturbation of DW

-We now consider the GW spectrum from the perturbations after the annihilation of the wall.
-According to different evolution stages of the DW, the kernel function for the perturbation can be split into two parts
+We now consider the GW spectrum arising from the perturbations following the annihilation of the DW.
+Depending on the different evolutionary stages of the DW, the kernel function for the perturbation can be separated into two parts:

-where $I_f$ denotes the kernel function between the formation and annihilation of the DW and $I_a$ denotes the kernel function after the annihilation of the wall.
-We can neglect the cross term $\overline{I_fI_a}$ in $\overline{I^2}$ since the time average of the oscillation in the squared kernel function could lead to a strong suppression of the cross term~\cite{Domenech:2020ssp}.
-The energy density of the GW is then given by
+where \(I_f\) represents the kernel function prior to the annihilation of the wall, while \(I_a\) denotes the kernel function after the annihilation.
+It is reasonable to neglect the oscillation average of the cross term \(\overline{I_fI_a}\) in \(\overline{I^2}\) since it is generally understood that there is likely to be minimal correlation between modes created in different eras~\cite{Domenech:2020ssp}.
+The energy density of the GW is then expressed as: